 Hide Article

 Ramsey Russell: Welcome back to Duck Season Somewhere.
-News flash, if you hadn’t heard it yet, the Atlantic Flyway doubled the mattered limit, we’ve gone from 2 to 4 and doubled the Canada goose bag limit from 1 to 2.
+News flash, if you hadn’t heard it yet, the Atlantic Flyway doubled the mallard limit, we’ve gone from 2 to 4 and doubled the Canada goose bag limit from 1 to 2.
 The Atlantic Flyway is complicated.
 On the one hand, it is the absolute bastion of American civilization, Chesapeake Bay, all up and down the eastern shore.
 That’s where American waterfowling started.
-But what a daunting task to manage that flyaway, because it’s complicated.
+But what a daunting task to manage that flyway, because it’s complicated.
 It now represents a huge footprint of civilization.
 And along with that comes a very, to my opinion, daunting task of trying to manage our nation’s waterfowl on the Atlantic Flyway.
 Joining me to make sense of it all is Patrick Devers, US Fish & Wildlife Service Atlantic Flyway representative.
 He’s the guy.
 Patrick, how are you today?

 Patrick Devers: I’m doing well.
 Thank you for having me today.